VasilisGks/All-Pairs-Shortest-Path/README.md

 # All-Pairs-Shortest-Path
-Cuda ,and Cuda-MPI implementations of All-Pairs-Shortest-Path algorithm.
+Cuda and Cuda-MPI implementations of All-Pairs-Shortest-Path algorithm.